dokun1/kitura-safe-lab/README.md

 2. Navigate to the `kitura-safe-server` directory.
 3. Type `ls` - if you see `Package.swift` in the resulting output, you are in the right place.
 4. Enter `export KITURA_NIO=1` into Terminal.
-5. Enter `swift package generate-xcodeproj` into Terminal, then `xed .` when the command is done.
+5. Enter `swift package generate-xcodeproj` into Terminal, then `xed .` when the command is done. ***`swift package generate-xcodeproj` generates all the necessary packages that our project uses and `xed .` opens our project in Xcode***
 6. In Xcode, run the server on My Mac.
 7. Open a web browser, and navigate to `localhost:8080`.
 If you see the Kitura home page, you are ready to go!
 Don't quit the server!